bevy_render

 Source

-Retrieves an EntityWorldMut that exposes read and write operations for the given entity.
-This will panic if the entity does not exist.
-Use World::get_entity_mut if you want to check for entity existence instead of implicitly panic-ing.
+Returns EntityMuts that expose read and write operations for the given entities.
+This will panic if any of the given entities do not exist.
+Use World::get_entity_mut if you want to check for entity existence instead of implicitly panicking.

 #[derive(Component)]